What operational problem does it solve?

 Use Case Logic

-The examples below are not presented as completed client projects.
-They are practical implementation scenarios that can help identify where AI may create operational value.
+The examples below are not completed client projects or promised outcomes.
+They are practical implementation scenarios for finding a first workflow worth testing.

-Each use case should be evaluated through four questions:
+Each one should be evaluated through four questions:

 The use case should address a real bottleneck, delay, repetitive task or visibility gap.